tinify/wordpress-plugin/readme.txt

 = 1.5.0 =
 * Resize original images automatically when compressing, using the TinyPNG API.
 Set a maximum width and/or height and the original image will be scaled to fit your maximum resolution.
+* Added support for compressing and resizing uploads from the mobile Wordpress app (thanks to contributor Pale Purple!).

 = 1.4.0 =
 * Added indication of number of images you can compress for free each month.